underyx/conference-notes/craft-2016/technical-debt.md

   - Prudent-Inadverent: 'Now we know we did it wrong'
   - Prudent-Deliberate: 'We know the consequences and we will deal with it'
 - Refactoring depends on clean code
-  - 'Dirty code to tech debt is what pawn broker is to financial debt; you'll: never get your code back.' (paraphrased)
+  - 'Dirty code to tech debt is what pawn broker is to financial debt; you'll never get your code back.' (paraphrased)
-- Ask if you have a plan to pay back, if the business knows about the problem, and if no, you don't have technical debt — you have a *mess*.
+- Ask if you have a plan to pay back, and if the business knows about the problem.
+If the answer is no, you don't have technical debt — you have a *mess*.
 Or *cruft*.
   - The differentiation matters because technical debt is actually good.
-- When looking at other industries it gets obvious that 'constructional debt' and 'mechanical debt' would be:
+- When looking at other industries it gets obvious that 'constructional debt' and 'mechanical debt' would be ridiculous:
   - Reckless-Inadverent is incompetent, like a surgeon's mistake would be
   - Reckless-Deliberate is irresponsible, like a misconstructed house or car would be